New contract, old problems for Pep: Familiar foes Mourinho & Son bring Man City crashing back down to Earth | Goal.com

 The South Korean's fifth-minute strike was his fifth goal in his last five appearances against City, and his 11th in total this season.

-From City's point of view, it was a poor goal too concede, too.
+From City's point of view, it was a poor goal to concede, too.

 Coming into the game, the burgeoning defensive partnership of Aymeric Laporte and Ruben Dias had been starting to fill in the cracks that have opened up in City's defence over the last 12 months.